01.

 They are co-designed and delivered with experts from industry and universities.

-To date, over 500 pupils and teachers from across Scotland, and further afield, have benefited from FIDA resources – around 15% from Dollar Academy and 85% from local authority schools:
+To date, over 600 pupils and teachers from across Scotland, and further afield, have benefited from FIDA resources – around 15% from Dollar Academy and 85% from local authority schools – all entirely free of charge:

 “Scotland finds itself in a fast-changing, digital world.
 We aspire to play a leading role in that world, so it is vital that young people leave school with more than just knowledge taught in the classroom.
 FIDA is demonstrating the enormous potential of a new way of working that will equip young folk with the skills they need to thrive and succeed in the modern workplace.
 And this new way of working demands a new kind of space.
 I really feel that the proposed new building, with innovative spaces to think, design, create, collaborate and communicate, is exactly what FIDA needs to offer these vital educational experiences to young people from across our country.
 I strongly support this ambitious and important plan.”